Ethanol fuel in the United States: Legislation and regulations

 The Energy Independence and Security Act of 2007, directed DOE to assess the feasibility of using intermediate ethanol blends in the existing vehicle fleet.
 The National Renewable Energy Laboratory (NREL) evaluated the potential impacts on legacy vehicles and other engines.
 In a preliminary report released in October 2008, NREL described the effects of E10, E15 and E20 on tailpipe and evaporative emissions, catalyst and engine durability, vehicle driveability, engine operability, and vehicle and engine materials.
 This preliminary report found that none of the vehicles displayed a malfunction indicator light; no fuel filter plugging symptoms were observed; no cold start problems were observed at 24 C and 10 C under laboratory conditions; and all test vehicles exhibited a loss in fuel economy proportional to ethanol's lower energy density.
 For example, E20 reduced average fuel economy by 7.7% when compared to gas-only (E0) test vehicles.

 The Obama Administration set the goal of installing 10,000 blender pumps nationwide by 2015.
 These pumps can dispense multiple blends including E85, E50, E30 and E20 that can be used by E85 vehicles.
 The US Department of Agriculture (USDA) issued a rule in May 2011 to include flexible fuel pumps in the Rural Energy for America Program (REAP).
 This ruling provided financial assistance, via grants and loan guarantees, to fuel station owners to install E85 and blender pumps.

 In May 2011 the Open Fuel Standard Act (OFS) was introduced to Congress with bipartisan support.
 The bill required that 50 percent of automobiles made in 2014, 80 percent in 2016, and 95 percent in 2017, be manufactured and warrantied to operate on non-petroleum-based fuels, which included existing technologies such as flex-fuel, natural gas, hydrogen, biodiesel, plug-in electric and fuel cell.
 Considering the rapid adoption of flexible-fuel vehicles in Brazil and the fact that the cost of making flex-fuel vehicles was approximately $100 per car, the bill's primary objective was to promote a massive adoption of flex-fuel vehicles capable of running on ethanol or methanol fuel.

-In November 2013, the Environmental Protection Agency opened for public comment its proposal to reduce the amount of ethanol required in the US gasoline supply as mandated by the Energy Independence and Security Act of 2007.
+In November 2013, the Environmental Protection Agency opened for public comment its proposal to reduce the amount of ethanol required in the U.S. gasoline supply as mandated by the Energy Independence and Security Act of 2007.
 The agency cited problems with increasing the blend of ethanol above 10%.
 This limit, known as the "blend wall", refers to the practical difficulty in incorporating increasing amounts of ethanol into the transportation fuel supply at volumes exceeding those achieved by the sale of nearly all gasoline as E10.